 You must ask: “Do I want to do everything?”

 The reason is simple.
-Superheroes take on too much responsibilities—that behavior isolates you from the people in your life.
+Superheroes take on too many responsibilities—that behavior isolates you from the people in your life.
 And you don’t want to end up as a lonely superhero who can do it all.
 What for?

 The 14th and current Dalai Lama, Tenzin Gyatso, said it best: